wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 The Visual Studio Code IDE: https://code.visualstudio.com

-You don't need the IDE as you can edit in a text editor and compile using the 'dotnet run' command from within the directory... but it is a nice IDE and debugging in it is easy.
-After installing Visual Studio Code you will need to add the C# language extension: open Visual Studio Code and click the "Tools and languages" tab on the welcome screen.
+You don't need the IDE as you can edit in a text editor and compile using the 'dotnet run' command from within the directory, but it is a nice IDE and debugging in it is easy.

+After installing Visual Studio Code you will need to add the C# language extension:
+Open Visual Studio Code and click the "Tools and languages" tab on the welcome screen.
 Select C# from the available extensions.

 Prerequisites and set up guides are listed and linked to here: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code

 The .NET Core SDK is here: https://www.microsoft.com/net/download